hippiehunter/dblbook/src/guessing_game/guessing_game.md

 Let’s jump into DBL by working through a hands-on project together!
 This chapter introduces a few common concepts by showing you how to use them in a real program.
-You’ll learn about variables, main functions, terminal I/O, and more`**more complete list?`.
+You’ll learn about variables, main functions, terminal I/O, and more.
 In subsequent chapters, we’ll explore these ideas in more detail.
 In this chapter, you’ll practice the fundamentals by implementing a classic beginner programming project: a guessing game.
 Here’s how it works: The program will generate a random integer between 1 and 100.
 It